 LIFE SENTENCES

-From the start of imprisonment to release and beyond, it is more crucial than ever to shed light on the challenges and difficulties prisoners and families continue to face behind prison walls, upon release, and in their reintegration into society.
+From imprisonment to release and beyond, it is essential to highlight the challenges faced by prisoners and their families during their time in prison and throughout the reintegration process into society.

-VARIOUS FORMS OF LIFE SENTENCES
+TYPES OF LIFE SENTENCES (UK)

 In the UK, Parliament has established a life sentence as the maximum penalty for many offences, allowing trial judges the discretion to impose it in appropriate cases.
 Various types of life sentences exist, and although some have been abolished, these changes have not been applied retroactively.
 As a result, thousands of prisoners in the UK are still serving life sentences under old laws.
 Below are the most commonly used life sentences or those that, while now abolished, are still in operation for those currently in prison.